MicrosoftDocs/quantum-docs-pr/articles/install-guide/setup/vs-editors/vs-code.md

 In addition to these libraries and samples, the Quantum Development Kit is provided along with further libraries for non-commercial use.
 These libraries may be found in the [Microsoft/Quantum-NC](https://github.com/microsoft/quantum-nc) repository on GitHub.

+## Optional Dependencies ##

+Some of the samples demonstrate using the Quantum Development Kit with other programming environments, and have additional installation requirement:

+- Some samples use the Node.js Package Manager (NPM) to handle user interface dependencies.
+  NPM can be installed [manually](https://nodejs.org/en/download/current/) or through a [package manager](https://nodejs.org/en/download/package-manager/).
+- The Python interoperability feature (currently in Windows-only preview) has been developed for the [Anaconda distribution](https://www.anaconda.com/download/) of Python 3.6.
+  Please see the [README](https://github.com/Microsoft/Quantum/blob/master/Samples/src/PythonInterop/README.md) file provided with the Python sample for more details.